-As Accounting Officer, the Head Teacher has responsibility for reviewing the effectiveness of the system of internal control.
+As Accounting Officer the Head Teacher has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- the work of the Internal Auditor; - the work of the external Auditors; - the financial management and governance self-assessment process or the school resource management self-assessment tool; - the work of the executive managers within the Academy who have responsibility for the development and maintenance of the internal control framework.
+- the work of the Internal Auditor; - the financial management and governance self-assessment process or the school resource management self-assessment tool; - the work of the executive managers within the Academy who have responsibility for the development and maintenance of the internal control framework. - the work of the external Auditors;

-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Finance and General Purposes committee and a plan to ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Audit committee and a plan to ensure continuous improvement of the system is in place.

-Approved by order of the members of the Board of Trustees on 6 December 2021 and signed on their behalf by:
+Approved by the Board of Trustees and signed on their behalf by: